10 New Christmas Songs by Contemporary Christian Music Artists

-Countless days on a journey that led so far / Endless nights they traveled to follow the star / And searching for a king, but finding a child, no crown, no throne / Still they bowed down.
+"Countless days on a journey that led so far / Endless nights they traveled to follow the star / And searching for a king, but finding a child, no crown / Still they bowed down."

-2. The Beautiful Body and Blood
+2. Beautiful Body and Blood

 3. Born in Bethlehem

-Baby Jesus, do you know you’ll die for all our sins? / Don’t be afraid, for in three days, you will rise again.
-Cause you will rise again / …Halleluiah, the King is here, given for all men.
+"Baby Jesus, do you know you’ll die for all our sins? / Don’t be afraid, for in three days, you will rise again / ...
+Halleluiah, the King is here, given for all men."

 4. Christmas Offering

-We bring an offering of worship to our King / No one on earth deserves the praises that we sing / Jesus, may you receive the honor that you’re due / O Lord, we bring an offering to you.
+"We bring an offering of worship to our King / No one on earth deserves the praises that we sing / Jesus, may you receive the honor that you’re due / O Lord, we bring an offering to you."

 5. The Earth Stood Still

-“The Earth Stood Still” is an original song by Future of Forestry, an alternative rock band from southern California.
-The band takes its name from a poem by the British author C. S. Lewis.
+“The Earth Stood Still” is an original song by Future of Forestry, an indie rock band from California.
+It is Track 3 on the band's 2010 album Advent Christmas EP: Volume 2.

-Shepherds stirred under starry skies, tasting grace that would change their lives / The angels trembled and the demons did too, for they knew very well what pure grace would do.
+"Shepherds stirred under starry skies / Tasting grace that would change their lives / The angels trembled and the demons did, too / For they knew very well what pure grace would do."

 6. How Many Kings

-How many kings step down from their thrones? / How many lords have abandoned their homes? / How many greats have become the least for me? / ... only One did that for me.
+"How many kings step down from their thrones? / How many lords have abandoned their homes? / How many greats have become the least for me? / ... only One did that for me."

 7. Labor of Love

-It was a labor of pain / It was a cold sky above / But for the girl on the ground in the dark / With every beat of her beautiful heart / It was a labor of love.
+"It was a labor of pain / It was a cold sky above / But for the girl on the ground in the dark / With every beat of her beautiful heart / It was a labor of love."